4-H Dairy Judging Contest

 Dairy project resources can be found on the Dairy Project page.

-All rules, formats and schedules will be published in the current year Minnesota Sate Fair Premium Guide.
+All rules, formats and schedules will be published in the current year Minnesota 4-H State Fair Premium Book.

 - See "General Rules for Judging Contests" section of this premium book for information and rules applying to all contests.

 - Form 5 - to be completed by extension educators, program coordinators or team coaches.
 Due date August 1st